 Arizona is known for its incredible landscapes and breathtaking sunsets.
 The mostly pleasant year-round temperatures welcome motorcycle riders from around the nation to enjoy the majesty that Arizona offers.
 Whether you are looking for a casual day trip or a hard-core ride, the Grand Canyon State offers something for everyone.
-So, take a look at Lerner and Rowe’s ultimate list of motorcycle rides and get out on the road.
-And remember, if you get in a motorcycle wreck in Arizona, or attorneys are just one call away!
+So, take a look at Lerner and Rowe Arizona injury lawyers’ ultimate list of best motorcycle rides in the state and get out on the road.

-Old Tucson– No tour of Arizona Western culture would be complete without Old Tucson.
+Old Tucson–No tour of Arizona Western culture would be complete without Old Tucson.
 Even if you’ve never been there, you’ve probably seen this town in different settings.
 It has been the setting for Western movies from classics like John Wayne’s “Rio Bravo” to the more modern “Tombstone” starring Kurt Russell and Val Kilmer.
-Nicknamed “Hollywood in the Desert”, take a ride out to the movie sets and experience what the Wild West was.
+Nicknamed “Hollywood in the Desert”, take a ride out to the movie sets and experience what the Wild West was like.
 The ride from Phoenix is perfect for a casual ride, 120 miles from Phoenix via the I-10 E.

-Sedona– If you are looking for a classic, scenic ride, take to Sedona.
+Sedona–If you are looking for a classic, scenic ride, take to Sedona.
 You can escape the desert heat through the open desert, mountain passes and thriving forests.
 The best route for this trip?
-Start at the 89A south out of Flagstaff towards Sedona.
-It can occasionally be a crowded ride, as there are awesome switchbacks and quality road to ride.
+Start at 89A south out of Flagstaff towards Sedona.
+It can occasionally be a crowded ride, as there are awesome switchbacks and quality roads to ride.
 The best time of year to explore this ride is October or November when the Aspens and oaks are cloaked in their fall foliage.

 - Big Lake